AliceYangAC/ottawa-traffic-dashboard/README.md

 ## Features

 - **Traffic ingestion**
-  - Fetches traffic data from Ottawa’s public traffic API
+  - Fetches live traffic data from Ottawa’s public API
-  - Filters for high-priority and active events
+  - Sanitizes and transforms events into a consistent schema
-  - Stores events in Azure Table Storage (`TrafficEvents`)
+  - Stores active events in Azure Table Storage (`TrafficEvents`)
-  - Cleans up inactive events
+  - Publishes updates to Event Grid and cleans up inactive events

 - **Traffic refresher**
-  - Reads events from Table Storage
+  - Listens for new ingested events via Event Grid
-  - Parses and validates geocoordinates
+  - Parses and validates geocoordinates for mapping
-  - Generates density maps with Plotly
-  - Saves visualizations as PNGs in Azure Blob Storage
+  - Broadcasts events to the dashboard through WebSocket
+  - Keeps the dashboard updated with the latest traffic conditions

+- **Dashboard**
+  - Dash app that visualizes traffic hotspots on an interactive map
+  - Displays event details such as type, priority, and status
+  - Updates automatically as new events are broadcasted

+- **WebSocket server**
+  - Streams traffic events in real time to connected dashboard clients
+  - Ensures low-latency updates without page refreshes

 - **Local development**
-  - Uses **Azurite** (via VS Code extension) for Table and Blob emulation
+  - Uses **Azurite** for local Table and Blob Storage emulation
-  - Functions run locally with **Azure Functions Core Tools** (`func start`)
+  - Runs Functions locally with **Azure Functions Core Tools** (`func start`)
+  - `run.sh` script to orchestrate services for local testing

 - **Testing**
-  - Unit & integration tests with mocks for ingestion and refresher logic
+  - Unit & integration tests for ingestion and refresher pipelines
+  - Mocks for API calls, storage, and Event Grid publishing
-  - CI/CD with GitHub Actions
+  - CI/CD integration with GitHub Actions for automated validation

 ---